 This is where the ship has a serious outbreak of norovirus or an illness.
 So, this requires the ship to have a deep clean and for passengers to remain in their rooms.

 Thank you for reading our guide to cruise ship accident claims.
 We hope you have learned a lot about cruise ship injury claims.
-But please get in touch if you have any questions about cruise ship compensation claims.
+But please get in touch if you have any questions about cruise ship compensation claims or any type of holiday claim.